 Users can even make bets without being at their computers at all by setting automatic bet triggers based on predefined criteria such as the price trend, liquidity, score and amount of time remaining in the game.
 All of which the betting software gatherers from the data feeds of other APIs.

 APIs can also be used for price change alerts, betting performance reporting, historical data analysis, stats crunching and normal betting.

 How to find a good one

-In the bitcoin landscape only BetBTC and Fairlay offer betting through an API.
+In the crypto landscape only BetBTC and Fairlay offer betting through an API.
 The best way to get an betting app to work with a sportsbook’s API is to write one yourself or hire a coder to do it for you.
 If you go to the marketplace only consider a program that will give you a free trial or let you pay monthly subscription fees rather than lump sum payments.